Lansing Correctional Facility: History

+Previously the prison's "East Unit" had women inmates, but at a later point Topeka Correctional Facility took the women inmates instead.

+The current main facility opened in 2020, and the Lansing Historical Society and Museum took possession of the old main facility in 2024.

 During the COVID-19 pandemic, the facility was unable to control spread of the virus.
-On 9 April, inmates began to riot citing the lack of health care.
+On April 9, inmates began to riot citing the lack of health care.
 Reports indicated the inmates were armed with edged weapons.
 Video of the unrest reached the national media.
-By 29 April, two prisoners had died of the disease.
+By April 29, two prisoners had died of the disease.
 In late April, large-scale testing began indicating over three-quarters of the inmates were infected.
 The Department of Corrections asked the governor to release prisoners near the end of their sentences in order provide some level of social distancing.
-Governor Laura Kelly took no action.
+Governor of Kansas Laura Kelly took no action.

 Facilities

 LCF consists of two units with different levels of security.
 The Central Unit includes an 11 acre maximum security facility and a 46 acre medium security facility.
 The East Unit includes an 85 acre minimum security facility.